Detoxing from Alcohol

 Physical Withdrawal Symptoms are Likely (and Can Be Severe)

-Most patients who enter into a detox program will experience withdrawal symptoms, but the severity of those symptoms will depend on the extent of their consumption disorder and how dependent their body already is on alcohol.
+Most patients who enter into a detox from alcohol program will experience withdrawal symptoms, but the severity of those symptoms will depend on the extent of their consumption disorder and how dependent their body already is on alcohol.

 The National Medical Library has classified withdrawal symptoms into different stages that are most common with those in a detox program.
 These include: